synw/django-opinion/README.md

 ## Settings and options

+### Customize templates

 To avoid using the default bootstrap templates set add the setting:

 	POLLS_TEMPLATE_SET='my_set'

-Then create a `templates/opinion/my_set` directory and start customizing the templates or copy the `basic` templates set for a starting base.
+Then create a `templates/opinion/my_set` directory and start customizing the templates.

+You can also just overide the templates in `templates/opinion` if you don't want to bother with some extra settings.

+### Custom vote permission check

 To use a custom permission check function in order to know if the user can vote use this setting:

 	POLLS_CUSTOM_PERMS_MANAGER='app.module.function'

 Provide the path to your own function for an extra permissions check.
-This functions take request as argument and is supposed to return `True` or `False`
+This function takes `request` as argument and is supposed to return `True` or `False`.

 Example:

-In settings.py :
+In `settings.py` :

 	POLLS_CUSTOM_PERMS_MANAGER='myapp.utils.profile_checker'